Personal Alarms for the Elderly

 Plans from Telecare24 start at just £120/year, with a £10 discount available for all Age Space readers.
 Key safes are also available.

-Established since 2005, Helpline takes pride in having an outstanding reputation for their response to emergency calls and great customer service nationwide.
+Established since 2005, founded and run by ex-nurse Maureen Cable, Helpline takes pride in having an outstanding reputation for their response to emergency calls and great customer service nationwide.

 Helpline’s priority is the safety of its customers and if you’re worried about an elderly relative being home alone or falling ill, their personal alarm products can help put your mind at rest.
 Helpline offer a range of products and personal alarms, including single pendant alarms and double pendant systems for couples!
 The pendants can help when the wearer is feeling ill, has a fall or requires immediate assistance – 24 hours a day, 7 days a week.
 Helpline also offers wearable pendants with built in fall detection so that in the event of a fall, the wearer won’t even need to press a button to alert the monitoring team.
 Statistics suggest that one in two people over the age of 75 will suffer a fall each year.
 Helpline are helping to give elderly people their independence back in the home.